Fortnite-API/py-wrapper/docs/migrating.rst

 - :class:`fortnite_api.FortniteAPIException` and all its subclasses found in :ref:`the exception hierarchy <api-exception-hierarchy>`: These are exceptions that are raised when an error occurs while fetching data from the Fortnite API.
 They are used across the library.
 For what each of them do, see the :ref:`exception hierarchy <api-exception-hierarchy>`.

-- :class:`fortnite_api.OptimizationFlags`: Represents options that can be toggled on or off to change behavior of the :class:`fortnite_api.FortniteAPI` and :class:`fortnite_api.SyncFortniteAPI` clients.
+- :class:`fortnite_api.OptimizationFlags`: Represents options that can be toggled on or off to change behavior of the :class:`fortnite_api.Client` and :class:`fortnite_api.SyncClient` clients.
 This is used as a parameter when creating a client.

 - :class:`fortnite_api.Images`: Represents images returned from the API.
 This is used across all cosmetics objects through the :class:`fortnite_api.CosmeticImages` object, as well as in the :class:`fortnite_api.Banner` object.